iamstuartwilson/strava/README.md

 );
 ```

-You will then need to [authenticate](http://strava.github.io/api/v3/oauth/) your strava account by requesting an access code *[1]*.
+You will then need to [authenticate](http://strava.github.io/api/v3/oauth/) your strava account by requesting an access code<sup>1</sup>.
 You can generate a URL for authentication using the following method:

 ``` php
 $api->authenticationUrl($redirect, $approvalPrompt = 'auto', $scope = null, $state = null);